OTTOREIKU/DOC-Fan-Edition/README.md

 - Jockey System
 This is a work in progress and not at a place that I am fully happy with.
 It is disabled by default but you can turn it on in the settings if you want to try it.
 Once enabled it will add a new area to the compendium where you can get more info on it.

---- There are still a lot of things I need to fix up (this is an alpha after all) so alot of the naming and prices etcetc are going to be changing as I refine everything.
+--- There are still a lot of things I need to fix up (this is an alpha after all) so a lot of the naming and prices etcetc are going to be changing as I refine everything.
 You will certainly find errors but I hope you have fun ---

 =============